-Registration must be completed by the second class meeting of the session.
+Registration must be completed by the deadline as stated in the academic calendar.

 Academic Standards: A cumulative graduate level grade point average (GPA) of 3.0 ('B') is required for graduation.
-Grades of 'B-' or below are not considered acceptable graduate-level work, but will be counted when calculating grade point average.
+Grades of 'Bor below are not considered acceptable graduate-level work, but will be counted when calculating grade point average.
 A student receiving a grade of 'C' will be placed on academic warning.
 Students who receive a grade lower than 'C' or two grades of 'C' will be placed on academic probation or suspended from the program.
 Prior to reinstatement, students with more than one 'C' and/or a grade or grades of C- or lower must repeat the failed courses earning a grade of B- or better.